getbf2142/getbf2142-gitbook/README.md

 ---
-description: Guide you hand-by-hand to get and play BF2142 in 2024 online for free!
+description: Guide you hand-by-hand to get and play BF2142 online for free!
 ---

 # Homepage